mrengy/vanguard-history/README.md

 Activate all the plugins by [running](https://developer.wordpress.org/cli/commands/plugin/activate/) `wp plugin activate --all` in the command line or opening WordPress Admin for your local installation, logging in, and navigating to the `plugins` page.

-#### Migrate database and uploads from production to local
+#### Migrate database and uploads from stage to local

 ##### Option 1: export / import media files along with the database

-Get a backup of the production site from the [All in One WordPress Migration Export page](https://history.scvanguard.org/wp-admin/admin.php?page=ai1wm_export).
+Get a backup of the production site from the [All in One WordPress Migration Export page](https://historyscv-stage.dreamhosters.com/wp-admin/admin.php?page=ai1wm_export).
 Note the following settings:

 1. Use: "Find _ replace with _ in the database" to change the url from the production url to your local url.
-Find: "https://history.scvanguard.org".
+Find: "https://historyscv-stage.dreamhosters.com".
 Replace with: "http://vanguard-history.local" (or whatever your local url is).
 1. Under "advanced options", check only the following:
     1. "Do not export spam comments"
     1. "Do not export post revisions"